andycroll/andycroll.com/_posts/2017/2017-12-31-truthiness-in-conditionals.md

 ## Why not?

 This comes down to understandability.
-If you _really_ are checking for `nil`, perhaps you're dealing differently with an empty array and `nil`, then by all means explicitly use the check.
+If you _really_ are checking for `nil` — perhaps you’re treating an empty array and `nil` in different ways — then by all means explicitly use the check.